abhinavcreed13/project-space-optimisation-group-3/GUIDELINES.md

 - Project management is achieved using kanban board.
 If any issue/task assigned to you has been completed, please move the task to `Done` column, or `In progress` if you have started working on it.
 This will show clear transparency as to who is working on what.

+- Make sure you sync changes from `master` branch before initiating merge request so that you can verify whether any new change is causing any error with your updations.